 How about creating a sales funnel even?
 Give something valuable away for free and use it to promote your core premium offers for example.

-#4.
-Your offer is not consistent with your overall message – Again going back to “clarity in your message”, in this instance you’ve got to ask yourself this:
+Again, going back to “clarity in your message”, in this instance you’ve got to ask yourself this:

-This mistake is often overlooked when trying to improve your sales page conversion, so ensure your offer or offers are in line with your overall message always.Bloggers: Are your sales page offers in line with your overall message?Click To Tweet
+This mistake is often overlooked when trying to improve your sales page conversions, so ensure your offer or offers are in line with your overall message, always.

 Why oh why???

 Make sure it’s visible.
 That means linking from every vantage point possible; including your main navigation menu, your blog sidebar, in the footer, native linking from your blog content, etc.